miwipe/ngsLCA/README.md

 # Test dataset
-For a quick test of whether the installation of ngsLCA was successful, input alignments files in bam format can be found in the folder: "bam_files".
-To generate alignment files from your own data (in bam/sam/sam.gz) please follow this quick guide:
+For a quick test of whether the installation of ngsLCA was successful, input alignments files in bam format can be found here https://sid.erda.dk/sharelink/AqTXI6E560.
+If you want to generate alignment files using your own data (in bam/sam/sam.gz) please follow this quick guide:

 1. Download raw sequencing data, example fastq-files can be found in the fastq folder (It is assumed that all fastq-files have been demultiplexed, trimmed and quality controlled).